ArtifactDB/uzuki2/README.md

 The top-level group may have a `uzuki_version` attribute, describing the version of the **uzuki2** specification that it uses.
 This should be a scalar string dataset of the form `X.Y` for non-negative integers `X` and `Y`.
-If not provided, it is assumed to be "1.0".
+The latest version is 1.2; if not provided, it is assumed to be 1.0.
+(Note the version number of the specification has no direct relationship to the version number of the **uzuki2** library.)

 ### Lists